National Wildland Fire Situation Report

 Interagency mobilization

-The number of fires is average for this time of year, and the area burned is significantly less than the 10-year average for this time of year.
+The number of fires is average for this time of year, but the area burned to date is significantly more than the 10-year average.

 Weekly Synopsis

-In Alberta, there are fire bans and restrictions across the province, particularly in the central, southern, southwestern and southeastern regions
+In Alberta, there are fire bans and restrictions across the province, particularly in the central and southern regions.

-Newfoundland and Labrador require burning permits, but suspends permits when fire hazard is high, very, high or extreme for a region.
+There are several municipal fire bans in effect in Newfoundland and Labrador, but no provincial bans as on May 30.
+The province requires burning permits, but will suspend permits when fire hazard is high, very high or extreme for a region.

-Yukon requires burning permits from April 1 to September 30.
+Yukon requires burning permits from April 1 to September 30, and institutes fire restrictions based on current fire danger ratings in different regions.

 Prognosis